scottcombs/ISBN_Barcode/README.md

 # ISBN_Barcode
-An EAN-13 barcode generator that saves barcode as vector graphic.
+An EAN-13 barcode generator that saves barcode as a vector graphic in pdf format.

 Years ago, my daughter and I made this project in QT.
 Now, it doesn't compile without extensive recoding.
 Since it had to be done I decided to rewrite it in Cocoa.